db-cs/C1-Curriculum/_units/u0/codeofconduct.md

 ---
-layout: default
 title: 💙 &nbsp;Code of Conduct
 parent: Course Info
 nav_order: 3
 ---

-# Contributor Covenant Code of Conduct
+# Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal
+In the interest of fostering an open and welcoming environment, we as members of this learning community pledge to make participation in this course and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal